-In the bag: successful collaborations
+In the bag: some

 WILD NATURE: David F Taylor's ongoing action serial, drawing on the death sport satires of the 1980s—like The Running Man, Robocop, and British comics classics Harlem Hellcats, Inferno, or Dragon's Claws.